 They’re a fun and quirky bunch.
 You can feel their positive energy even through the computer screen.

 This amazes me.

 What is more amazing is how contagious it is.
 The positivity and liveliness are evident in everything they do, and it rubs off on you.

 It lifts you up.
 It’s the type of energy you’d want to feel when working with staff.

-Which is why, I think, they make awesome staff members.
+This is why, I think, they make awesome staff members.

-The benefits of getting virtual assistants are life changing.
+The benefits of getting virtual assistants are life-changing.